FirstHand

 About FirstHand

-FirstHand offers free year-round, supplemental STEM learning for middle and high school students and is designed to provide skills-based career exposure.
-Our FirstHand Lab connects students from surrounding neighborhoods to the entrepreneurial and innovation ecosystem in Philadelphia.
-Our industry-informed curricula provides real-world, hands-on experience in an effort to open doors for the minds of tomorrow.
+FirstHand offers free year-round, STEM learning for middle and high school students and is designed to provide skills-based career exposure.
+Our FirstHand Lab connects local students to the entrepreneurial and innovation ecosystem in Philadelphia.
+Our industry-informed curricula provides real-world, hands-on experience to open doors for the minds of tomorrow.

 Who is this program for?